SyaefulKai/DLAuto/README.md

 pip install -r requirements.txt
 ```
 ### 4. Open Duel Links
 Launch Yu-Gi-Oh!
-DUEL LINKS and navigate to the gate that you want to auto farm.
+DUEL LINKS, set it to full screen with 16:9 ratio and navigate to the gate that you want to auto farm.
 ### 5. Run the script
 ```bash
 python main.py